codewars/docs/content/concepts/clans-allies-and-followers/followers.md

 ## Followers boards

-On your profile page, you can find `Social` tab, which contains a couple of leaderboards.
+On your profile page, you can find the `Social` tab, which contains a couple of leaderboards.
 One of them, titled **"Following"**, contains a list and honor ranking of all users followed by you.
-Another one, titled **"Followers"**, provides similar list of your followers.
+Another one, titled **"Followers"**, provides a similar list of your followers.

 ## Filtering solutions

-When viewing the solutions of a kata, you can choose to see only these from users you are following.
+When viewing the solutions of a kata, you can choose to see only those from users you are following.
 This is a great way to easily find solutions from warriors you respect or know personally.

 <div class="block dark:hidden">